Farhan Akhtar’s Intense Work-Out VIDEO While Prepping For Toofan Will Make You Go WHOA!

 Posting this video, Farhan captioned it, "And just when you think the 2 hour session is over, they make you sign out with is.
 Thanks #Toofaninthemaking #boxerlife #fitnessgoals #coreworkout #keepgoing Beast #bustarhymes #robbaileyandthehustlestandard." (sic)

-Toofan will be Akhtar and Mehra's second collaboration together after Bhaag Milkha Bhaag, which was a huge critical and commercial success in 2013.
+Toofan will be Akhtar and Mehra's second collaboration after Bhaag Milkha Bhaag, which was a huge critical and commercial success in 2013.
 The film will go on floors by the end of this year.
 Talking about the same, director Omprakash Mehra had told PTI, "I am most excited for the film.
 I can't talk much because we haven't even started shooting.
 We are planning to go on the floors by the end of the year.
 Both Farhan and I are getting to work with each other after six years.
 We have always been bouncing ideas off each other."

-Well, we sure can't wait to see what this collaboration between two mega talents will bring to the screen!
+Well, we sure can't wait to see what this collaboration between the two mega talents will bring to the screen!

 MOST READ: Varun Dhawan Gets Emotional After Street Dancer 3D Wraps; Pens A Heartfelt Note!